-Dollar Tree's (DLTR) CEO Gary Philbin on Q1 2020 Results - Earnings Call Transcript

 Chandni Luthra

 Yes.
-So in terms of your global supply chain, in light of the disruption this year we've seen and then with tariffs last year, are there any efforts to kind of realign sourcing globally?
+So, in terms of your global supply chain, in light of the disruption this year we've seen and then with tariffs last year, are there any efforts to kind of realign sourcing globally?
 Thank you.

 Gary Philbin

-Well, the ripple effect of the COVID impact, obviously, started in Asia and then has moved to the U.S. side.
-And so initially, when we saw the disruption in Asia.
-Part of that was just the short-term effect of factories shutdown right after Chinese New Year.
-I would say that rebounded fairly quickly to the point that other than being measured a few weeks late on some shipments.
-That was something that moderated and now is not an issue for us.
+Well, this ripple effect of the COVID impact, obviously it started in Asia and then has moved into the U.S. side.
+And so, initially when we saw the disruption in Asia, part of that was just the short-term effect of factories shutting down right after Chinese New Year.
+I would say that rebounded fairly quickly to the point that other than being measured a few weeks late on some shipments, that was something that moderated and now is not an issue for us.

-On the domestic side, however, the spike in demand on domestic essentials is something that all retailers are chasing and varies by vendor, it varies by geography and anything that's related to cleaning, toilet paper, paper towels.
-While they're all getting better and we're selling record amounts, it's still something that we're probably going to be chasing, I think, into June, and I would guess maybe July with some ventures.
-But getting better week by week, and we see it in our sales.
+On the domestic side, however, the spike in demand on domestic essentials is something that all retailers are chasing, and it varies by vendor, it varies by geography, and anything that's related to cleaning, toilet paper, paper towels, while they're all getting better and we're selling record amounts, it's still something that we're probably going to be chasing, I think, into June, and I would guess maybe July with some vendors.
+But it is getting better week by week, and we see it in our sales.
 But it's almost shifted more to the discretionary side now.

 Some of the things that folks are buying are imports.
 We're having to go back and take a look at orders on inbound and up those.
-So it's been a changing shift in dynamic from when that started, go all the way back to the impact to China.
-On supply chain, U.S. domestically and now what people are buying.
-And so I think about it almost in those three stages, how we're running our business and where the priorities are.
+So, it's been a changing shift in dynamic from when it got started, go all the way back to the impact to China on supply chain, U.S. domestically and now what people are buying.
+And so, I think about it almost in those three stages, how we're running our business and where the priorities are.

 Chandni Luthra